byandell/byandell.github.io/_posts/2026-02-13-Gravity-and-Antigravity.md

 For more about AI agents see
 [Artificial Intelligence (AI) References](https://github.com/byandell/Documentation/blob/main/AI.md).

-Another aspect of collaboration involve other people.
+Another aspect of collaboration involves other people.
 I have started talking with long-time colleague
 [Alan Attie](https://labs.wisc.edu/attie/)
 about his work on the genetics of diabetes.